albert-haliulov/microprofile-healthcheck/README.md

 pong
 ````

-And check the healthcheck stuff, that it is working in containers before we deploy it to kubernetes:
+And check the healthcheck stuff.
+Does it work in containers before deploy to kubernetes?

 ````
 $ curl -X GET http://localhost:9080/health